tensorpack/tensorpack/docs/tutorial/trainer.md

 They take care of device placement, gradient averaging and synchronoization in the efficient way and all reach the same performance as the [official TF benchmarks](https://www.tensorflow.org/performance/benchmarks).
-It takes only one line of code change to use them.
+It takes only one line of code change to use them, i.e. `trainer=SyncMultiGPUTrainerReplicated()`.

 Note some __common problems__ when using these trainers: